 Rice: the simplest of foods.
 Yet, you’ll find it served in countless different ways throughout the world yielding distinct flavors enticing to any tourist.

-It may come as no surprise that the best rice I’ve ever tasted was in Peru as Peruvians eat rice with almost everything making them the most experienced of critics.
-So, how do you cook rice that would impress even the most refined Peruvian palette?
+It may come as no surprise that the best white rice I’ve ever tasted was in Peru as Peruvians eat rice with almost everything making them the most experienced of critics.
+So, how do you cook peruvian rice that would impress even the most refined Peruvian palette?

 Arroz Blanco Graneado